gmta/mountload/README.md

     ./mountload.py sftp://user@example.org/path/to/remote/directory /path/to/copytarget /path/to/mount

 After mounting the source URI once, you only need to supply the target and mountpoint.
 The source URI is stored in the metadata database in the target:

     ./mountload.py /path/to/copytarget /path/to/mount

+To unmount, use fusermount:

+    fusermount -u /path/to/mount

 notes
 =====